The 12 Best Restaurants in Allston

 Hopewell Bar & Kitchen

-With daily oysters, 16 draft beers and even more whiskeys, and gastropub fare like grilled pizzas, roasted mushroom gnocchi, and house-ground beef burgers, this is a nice spot for dinner and drinks.
+With $2 oysters every Tuesday, a wide selection of draft beers, 16 draft beers (and even more whiskeys), and gastropub fare like grilled pizzas, pork ragu gnocchi, and fried chicken sandwiches, this is a nice spot for dinner and drinks.
 But it’s a bar that knows its audience: Young folks flock here to play arcade games and shuffleboard—and to try out creative, seasonal cocktails.

 Lone Star Taco Bar

-Sister spot to next-door bar Deep Ellum, this taqueria shares familial traits like daily brunch and late-night options (and abundant Topo Chico).
+With a sister spot in Cambridge, this taqueria shares familial traits like daily brunch and late-night options (and abundant Topo Chico).
 But it also serves some of Boston’s best tacos, filled with the likes of Dallas-style spicy beef, house-made chorizo, and beer-battered white fish with sweet-and-spicy mango-habanero aioli.

 The patio behind Lulu's in Allston opens this summer